SU-SWS/ansible-playbooks/README.md

 3. Make sure you have an active Kerberos ticket, and are on Stanford VPN (if necessary), for connecting to the .
 4. Run: `ansible-playbook -i inventory/[inventory-filename] migration-playbook.yml` with the inventory you created or modified.

-### Release Process
+### Release Process and Versioning

-We will be tracking which version of the migration script was used to migrate individual sites.
-Before punching a new release, make sure to update the `migration_version` variable in `group_vars/all.yml`.
+We track which version of the migration script was used to migrate individual sites.
+When creating a new release, make sure to update the `migration_version` variable in `group_vars/all.yml`.
+This sets the Drupal variable `sws_migration_version` to the version number (e.g., `0.0.1`)

+For final pre-launch site migrations use _only_ a tagged version of this playbook.

+After creating a release, change the `migration_version` variable back to `master`.
+Thus:
+- dev/test site migrations should have:
+    - `sws_migration_version` = `master`
+- production launched migrations should have:
+    - `sws_migration_version` = `M.m.p`

 ## Configuring ACSF Servers
 ````